14 Day North Island Explorer Private Guided Tour

 Day 15 Depart Auckland

-Depart Auckland.
-Your guide will personally deliver you to the airport ready for your flight.
+Your guide will deliver you to Auckland Airport for your departing flight.